Business and Management

 Overview

-As a doctoral student in Business and Management you will be supported to pursue and publish original research, combining your empirical enquiry with expert theory building.
-You will also be invited to participate in a broad range of training workshops and speaker events organised by the School, joining a vibrant research community of students of diverse cultural and professional backgrounds.
+As a doctoral student in Business and Management you will be supported to pursue and publish original research, combining your empirical enquiry with a theoretical contribution to knowledge.
+You will also be invited to a range of training workshops and speaker events organised by the university, joining a vibrant community of students of diverse cultural and professional backgrounds.

 Degree routes